redclock/NesUnity/README.md

 # NesUnity - In Progress

-An NES emulator based on Unity3D for personally study，uncompleted。
+An NES emulator based on Unity3D for personally study, uncompleted.

 ## Current Status: